Showing posts with label Compilations. Show all posts

 This is one of those games I first got to see on a friend's Amiga.
 However, since I cannot play chess, I never bothered to 'find' the Atari ST version.
 Although I cannot play the game, I do enjoy watching the computer move all the pieces.
 The pixel art is gorgeous as are the animations but I think I like the busy bee mouse pointer the most!!

-The kind of game that makes you wish you were lazy and learnt to play chess.
+The kind of game that makes you wish you were lazy and learned to play chess.
 Or is it just me?

 Download the floppy disks and get battling!